In Java it’s important to know what references are and how they are used. So it’s important to know what operations can be performed on references.

 Operations on all Reference Types

-Some of them depend on the code.
-In Java all types are checked.
+Some of them depend on the context of code.
+In Java all types are checked (except some generic type information).
 But these operations are not restricted by anything other than regular type checking.
 If the type is Object, then everything goes.

 -